 Aircast's entry onto this list gives us two versions.
 The first one has a thumb immobilizer that targets trigger finger in the thumb and other thumb-related issues.
-This one pulls in a modest 3.7-star Amazon rating, mostly due to the difficulty doing anything but sleeping in said brace.
+This one pulls in modest reviews, mostly due to the difficulty doing anything but sleeping in said brace.

 The spica-less version garners much more support on BetterBraces.com.
-That 4.9-star rating (on ten reviews) should be balanced against the 3.8 stars the A2 Wrist Brace stacked up on Amazon.
 The Aircast brace is the only one with "dual stabilizers above and below the hand," and the malleable aluminum interior is covered with something called "Breath-O-Prene," which promises to be breathable and comfortable.

 There are three sizes available to match the three adjustable straps, including the one around the thumb.
-Reviews gush about this feature, but while many believe it to be the most comfortable brace they've found, there are enough complaints about a lack of comfort to drag the A2 Wrist Brace down to a 3.8-star rating on Amazon.
+Reviews gush about this feature, but while many believe it to be the most comfortable brace they've found, there are enough complaints about a lack of comfort to drag the A2 Wrist Brace support down.

 Futuro Adjustable Reversible Splint Wrist Brace

 The next brace on this list isn't the least deserving.
-In fact, it's one of the best braces according to Google due to its 4.5-star rating.
+In fact, it's one of the best braces according to Google.

 The Futuro Adjustable Reversible Splint Wrist Brace packs every keyword possible into its impossibly long name, but it doesn't lie.
 The brace can be flipped over the insert and adjusted in order to work on the other hand.

-More importantly, many of the Amazon reviews (4.1 stars out of 187 reviews) are happy with the brace's ability to bring carpal tunnel relief.
+More importantly, many of the Amazon reviews are happy with the brace's ability to bring carpal tunnel relief.
 The lightweight brace is breathable and might be the best decision for lighter cases of carpal tunnel, but it doesn't appear to have the strength to tackle an advanced case or a lot of pain.
 It might be better for the maintenance period, and I look forward to trying it out as an alternative to Mueller wrist stabilizer.

 Currently, Amazon offers for the Future wrist brace at a good price.
 I've also seen them on display at Fry's for just under $20.
 The breathability and comfort will be appealing at that price, as it doesn't look like it will wear out quickly.